orchestral/docs/src/installation.md

 To running the setup to install Orchestra Platform on your local machine, it best to do the following:

 1. Set the [application key]({doc-url}/security#app-key) by running `php artisan key:generate`, this will be reflected as `APP_KEY` in `.env`.
-2. Setup `APP_ENV` values, the default `local` environment is commonly used for local environment.
+2. Setup `APP_ENV` values, the default `local` environment is commonly used for local (development) environment.
 3. Configure database connection via `.env`.
 4. Folders within `storage` and `bootstrap/cache` requires write access by the web server.

 <a name="setup"></a>
 ### Setup

-Once Orchestra Platform is properly configured, we need to run the installation and create the application basic schema (including administrator user).
+Once Orchestra Platform is properly configured, we need to run the installation and create the application basic schema (including the creation of administrator user).

 1. Run `php artisan serve` or use your prefered web server stack or Vagrant (Homestead etc).
 2. Browse to the installation page, for example `http://localhost:8000/admin` and follow the installation process.